 Chat security suggestions

 Below are our recommendations for staying safe in chat and security suggestions you should follow when participating in online chat.

-- Never give your full name, address, phone, e-mail, or other personal information over chat.
+- Never give your full name, address, phone, e-mail, or personal information over chat.
 Especially if it is a public chat that everyone can read.
-If absolutely needed you can send a private message (PM) or direct message (DM).
+If absolutely needed, you can send a PM (private message) or DM (direct message).

 - Never accept files from others in chat.

-- If you're chatting to find help with your computer and someone wants to remotely connect to your computer to help you fix a problem, be extremely cautious.
+- If you're chatting to find help with your computer, and someone wants to remotely connect to your computer to help you fix a problem, be extremely cautious.
 Understand that if you allow them to remotely connect, they can access, modify, create, or destroy any information on your computer.